Gary West: Later career

-His first Vale game was actually at Bramall Lane, a goalless draw on 28 February 1989.
-He played fourteen games for the club that season, as well as playing both the semi-finals and the final of the play-offs.
+His first Vale game was at Bramall Lane, a goalless draw on 28 February 1989.
+He played 14 games for the club that season, as well as playing both the semi-finals and the final of the play-offs.
 He struggled with cartilage troubles and played just three games for Vale the next season, instead being loaned out to old club Gillingham in November 1990.
-He played just one league games for the "Gills" in his one-month loan.
-In January 1991 he joined another old club on loan, staying a month at Sincil Bank, where he played three games.
+He played just one league game for the "Gills" in his one-month loan.
+In January 1991, he joined another old club on loan, staying a month at Sincil Bank, where he played three games.
 In August 1991 he joined Lincoln City permanently for £25,000.
-He played eighteen league games for City in the 1991–92 season and also spent time on loan at Walsall before dropping into non-league football with Boston United.
+He played 18 league games for City in the 1991–92 season and also spent time on loan at Walsall before dropping into non-League football with Boston United.